Setting up your first project in Seenit is a pretty simple process, but there are a few key steps that will help get you off to a good start.

 Studies show that video is the most engaging content format, so what better way to guide people than through the same medium?
-Filming some example shots can be great way of communicating what you're looking for.
+Filming some example shots can be a great way of communicating what you're looking for.
 Seeing someone else do it first usually makes people feel more comfortable doing it themselves - nobody wants to be first on the dance floor!

-Regularly check your story
+Regularly check your project

 This may sound like an obvious one, but it's worth taking note of.
-It's important to check your story regularly while it's in progress - at least once a day - so that you can figure out what action you need to take, if any.
+It's important to check your project regularly while it's in progress - at least once a day - so that you can figure out what action you need to take if any.
 Maybe things are going quite swimmingly, so all that's required is a satisfied grin and some back-patting.
 If so, great!
 Either way, you'll want to keep an eye on the number of contributors, number of uploads, quality of uploads, etc., and act accordingly.

 Set a deadline

 Even people with the best of intentions will likely put something to the bottom of their priority list if there's no set deadline.
 You may want to set a soft deadline, which means one that you don't mind extending for extra submissions.
-Also, keep the deadline relatively short; a deadline of two weeks, for example, means people may think 'I'll do it later' then forget about it.
+Also, keep the deadline relatively short; a deadline of two weeks, for example, means people may think 'I'll do it later' and then forget about it.
 Don't forget to give reminders, too.

 Close the loop

-Whatever you create from the uploads you receive, share it back to your contributors.
+Whatever you create from the uploads you receive, share it back with your contributors.
 Thank them and close the loop so they can see what they've been a part of, even if they didn't make the final cut!
 Doing this isn't simply a nice thing to do, it also means they can share and amplify your creations.
 To add to this, if they see the value in their participation they may be more willing to get involved again.